 The vendor works to deliver to the client as long as ongoing work continues to increase the overall value (such as net present value) of all Product Increments.

 For an example, see “Money for Nothing” in , that describes a pay-as-you-go contract, where the client negotiated the right to terminate the contract at the end of any Sprint as long as they paid 20 percent of the cost of remaining development.
 The client paid $3.2 million for a product bid at $10 million and got it seventeen months early, because of incremental delivery and being able to stop development when the feature set was complete.
 Furthermore, they also used Change for Free to redirect some of the work into areas of higher value.
-In the meantime the vendor, who had set up the contract to give a profit margin of 15 percent, ended with a net profit margin of 60%.
+In the meantime the vendor, who had set up the contract to give a profit margin of 15 percent, ended with a net profit margin of 60 percent.
 Released from the contract early, the vendor was able to pursue additional contracts instead of having to wait 17 months to do so.